23whynot/WorldWar2/README.md

 ## Features

+- **Zenject**: Uses Zenject for dependency injection, ensuring a modular and easily testable codebase.
 - **Android Support**: Optimized for Android devices.
 - **Tilemaps**: Utilizes the tilemap system for flexible and optimized level design.
 - **Score Saving**: Game progress is saved in a JSON file to keep your score.